Edison Winter Estate

-This house is the oldest structure at the Estates.
+This house is the oldest structure at the Edison Ford.
 A one room section of the house existed when Edison purchased the property and Edison expanded the building over the years to be used by various estate workers.

 The pool was constructed in 1910 and now reflects the 1928 remodel with addition of the Tea and Bath House.